-Adorning the walls of the Atlantis Hotel, St. Joseph, Barbados hangs an old black and white photo… titled the “Martins Bay Fisherman” – it’s a picture with many stories.
+Every picture tells a story.
+Adorning the walls of the Atlantis Hotel, St. Joseph, Barbados hangs an old black and white photograph titled the “Martins Bay Fisherman”.
+This Siza photograph of the nine fishermen of Bath is a picture with many stories.

 On an early December morning, near the turn of the 20th century, a photographer loaded his camera and a box of plates on to a hired carriage or perhaps the train in Bridgetown, Barbados.
 Arriving at Bath, along the east coast of the island, he would take a series of photographs that still capture our imagination today.

 What brought this Bridgetown photographer, grandson of a Portuguese jailor, to Bath that day to meet a group of local fishermen and produce, amongst others, an iconic Barbadian photograph – a picture that has for over 110 years raised questions in the minds of its observers?

 Who were these fishermen?
 When, why and where was the photograph taken, and who and what brought them together on the beach that day?
 This is their story.

 Extract from Photography in the City of Bridgetown: The nineteenth century by Harclyde Walcott that appeared in the BMHS Journal XLIX November 2003.

 In the Saturday 20th November 1841 issue of the “Barbadian Newspaper” the following advertisement appeared :

 JAMES D. BILLINGE, M.D. (of London, late of New York)

 Respectfully announces to the Ladies and Gentlemen of Barbados, that he is now prepared to take Photographic Likenesses by the Daguerrotype process.